CASE STUDY

 Undertaking the UXO survey

-Supporting the environmental recovery at Dartmoor
+Supporting environmental recovery at Dartmoor

 Through the combined efforts of South West Water, the University of Exeter, the Duchy of Cornwall and Brimstone, Dartmoor is on track for peatland recovery, improving biodiversity, reducing greenhouse emissions and improving the health of local water supply.